-Diesel marine propulsion engines emit exhaust gases at very high temperatures around 400-500°C. Engines are supplied with either wet exhaust outlet (water injection bend) or dry outlet (dry exhaust stub) - see option list.
+Diesel marine propulsion engines emit exhaust gases at very high temperatures - around 400-500°C. Engines are supplied with either wet exhaust outlet (water injection bend) or dry outlet (dry exhaust stub) - see option list.
 At the outlet next to the heat exchanger/header tank, the exhaust outlet can become very hot and if touched, can injure.
 This must be lagged or avoided by ensuring adequate guarding.
 It is the responsibility of the installer to lag the exhaust system if a dry system is used.
-Exhaust gases are harmful if ingested, the installer must therefore ensure that exhaust lines are led overboard and that leakage in the vessel does not occur.
+Exhaust gases are harmful if ingested, the installer must therefore ensure that exhaust lines are lead overboard and that leakage in the vessel does not occur.

+D FUEL

-- D Fuel - i).
-Fuel Lines 🗥
+i) Fuel Lines 🛕